Rhythmically Speaking presents . . .

 John Surber (Dancer)

-John Surber is a dance artist and teacher who graduated from Gustavus Adolphus College with a B.A. in Dance in May of 2017.
-John is trained primarily in Modern but also dabbles in the areas of Jazz and HipHop.
-John has performed with 16 Feet, Rhythmically Speaking, the Minnesota Fringe Festival, Arbeit Opera Theatre, Kinetic Evolutions and Christopher Watson Dance Company (CWDC).
-John also teaches at Reflections Dance Academy in Shakopee.
+John Surber is a professional dance artist and teacher out of the Minneapolis/ St. Paul area who graduated Cum Laude from Gustavus Adolphus College with a B.A. in Dance in May of 2017.
+John started dancing in college, training primarily in modern, and dabbling in the areas of jazz and hip hop.
+John has performed with Rhythmically Speaking, Arbeit Opera Theatre, 16 Feet, Kinetic Evolutions and the Christopher Watson Dance Company and 8:20 Dance Company.
+He also teaches for Reflections Dance Academy in Shakopee. johnsurber.wixsite.com/johnsurber.